deriksson/dsv/README.markdown

 `(use 'se.abc.dsv.write)`

-At its simplest you, create CSV by passing a dataset in the form of a vector of vectors of strings to the function "write-csv":
+At its simplest, you create CSV by passing a dataset in the form of a vector of vectors of strings to the function "write-csv":

 `(write-csv [["apple" "fruit"]["monkey" "animal"]])`

-You can customise the CSV by specifying field delimiter and quote character.
+Customise the CSV by specifying field delimiter and quotecharacter.
 In this example semicolons are used instead of commas as field delimiters:

 `(write-csv [["apple" "fruit"]["monkey" "animal"]] \;)`